Florida Probate Laws and Common Law Marriage

 Probate laws in Florida allow a title to pass automatically to a spouse (with caveats, of course) if the other spouse dies.
 Does this include common law marriage?

-The article below explains the conditions that must be met in order for a common law marriage to be sufficient to pass a title after death of a spouse.
+The article below explains the conditions that must be met in order for a common law marriage to be sufficient to pass a title after the death of a spouse.

 In some cases, yes, the state’s probate laws recognize a common law marriage.
 Florida Statute 741.211 provides, “[n]o common-law marriage entered into after January 1, 1968, shall be valid”.